Faguiro/py-brazuca-delivery/README.md

-# Flask application: "Delivery food"
+# Flask application PY BRAZUCA DELIVERY

 The project is presented as a site for choosing products from categories, forming a basket and making an order.